JuliaML/LossFunctions.jl/docs/losses/interface.rst

 The first thing we may want to do is compute the loss for some observation (singular).
-In fact, all losses are implemented on single values under the hood.
+In fact, all losses are implemented on single observations under the hood.
 The core function to compute the value of a loss is :func:`value`.
 We will see throughout the documentation that it allows for a lot of different method signatures to accomplish a variety of tasks.